-Clean Energy Trust (CET) is leading a scouting effort drawing on their database of startups and outreach to their networks to identify 50-75 highly relevant companies for consideration.
-CET will conduct extensive analysis of the top 5-10 companies selected from the list and facilitate introductions to the selected companies.
+Clean Energy Trust (CET) led a scouting effort drawing on their database of startups and outreach to their networks to identify 50-75 highly relevant companies for consideration.
+CET conducted analysis of the top 5-10 companies selected from the list and facilitated introductions to the selected companies.